 Pursuant to the E-Government Act of 2002, the District Court is now providing public access to written opinions issued by judges of the court.
 The Judicial Conference of the United States defines “written opinion” as any document issued by a judge of the court, sitting in that capacity, that sets forth a reasoned explanation for a decision in a matter before the court.
+You can access the District Court’s opinions two ways: through the U.S. Government Publishing Office (GPO), or through PACER (PACER account required).

 If you have a PACER account, you can use this account to search written opinions: